 - Are they award-winners?

-Measure Quantitative Candidate Qualities
+Measure Quantitative Candidate Potential

 This method is a tangible way of knowing whether your candidate will be a great addition to your organization.
 It's best suitable if you're worried about your own qualitative biases.